MeAmDylan/Godot_Tok/README.md

 2. Open the live link in **Chrome** on Android
 3. Chrome menu → **Add to Home screen**

-The app opens fullscreen with the custom icon.
+The app opens fullscreen with the icon.
 Both files must be in the repo for the icon to work.

 ---